harohodg/gold-nanorods-analysis/README.md

 - scripts
   - Gaussian_scripts : Example scripts used with Gaussian 09
   - Miepy_scripts    : Scripts used with the miepy calculations
-  - plotting_scripts : Scripts used to plot the Gaussian spectra data using Plotly 5.11.0 and kaleido and to generate nice images of the nanorods with Jmol 14.32.82.
+  - plotting_scripts : Scripts used to plot the Gaussian spectra data using Plotly 5.11.0 and kaleido and to generate nice images of the nanorods with Jmol 14.32.82 and plot the miepy data using Matplotlib .
+- data_files
+  - miepy_data            : the Miepy calculation results used for the miepy plots
+  - gaussian_spectra_data : the extracted Gaussian spectra data